-Listen to an example of a screen reader announcing unhelpful links on a page in the section about links from the video lesson above on Advanced web typography.
+For an example of a screen reader announcing unhelpful links on a page, check out the section on links from our video lesson on Advanced web typography.
 For more information about descriptive links, visit WebAIM’s article on hypertext links.

 All your navigation should be tested, not just for what it’ll look like, but how you can interact with it using a screen reader.
 This is a great way to develop an understanding of how people can navigate your content.

 We’re adding more and more teaching to Webflow University on the topic of accessibility and inclusive design, so keep checking back!